ThinkLabour: 2017–2021: Electoral Commission investigation and fine

-2020–2022: Election review, Electoral Commission investigation
+2020–2022: Election review

 During the 2020 Labour Leadership Election, Labour Together convened a cross party review of 2019 Election convened by its acting director Hannah O'Rourke.
 The review was led by 15 Commissioners from across the party.
 "We intentionally designed our review so that our whole movement can feel part of it, because the process of constructing a project that involves all our traditions is as important as what we conclude."
 The analysis was drawn from the combined insights from over 11,000 survey responses from Labour members members, supporters, and former voters, alongside more than 50 in depth interviews with activists, organisers and party staff, Labour candidates and MEPs across the UK.
 It was supported by submissions from groups across the movement including Momentum, Progress, Labour Business, English Labour Network, a Labour LGA councillors’ survey, Labour's Community Organising Unit and affiliated Trade Unions including Unite.
 The review was described in Labour List as being "welcomed by party across factions".

 The Election Review concluded that for Labour to win the next election, it would need to win over "hero voters" and the red wall, who in the 2019 general election had voted for the Conservative Party.